MasaeOhno/Hi-CO/README.md

 Contents
 - LabVIEW code for analyzing paired-end sequencing reads to output the Hi-CO matrix
-- Sample data with SAM format
+- Sample paired-end sequencing data (R1 and R2) with SAM format
 - FORTRAN code for creating an initial structure of SA-MD simulation